For this church:

 The Perpendicular parts, built in the late 15th century, are the tower, the clerestory and the nave windows (except those to the east), the additional height to the walls of the aisles, the roofs of the nave and aisles, the chancel screen, a niche at the east end of the south aisle and the font.

 The Perpendicular tower of five stages was built by Sir Thomas Molyneux in about 1482.
 Its eight pinnacles with their fantastic gargoyles sit above ogee bell-openings.
 Shields, some with heraldic designs, can be seen just below the top of the tower.
 The church is not quite symmetrical and it appears there may have been problems fitting the tower to the west end as the tower itself stands clear of the nave.
-The north aisle is about 3m wider and higher than the south aisle and the lines above the chancel arch seem to belong to an earlier steeply pitched roof.
+The north aisle is about 3 m wider and higher than the south aisle and the former roofline above the chancel arch seem to belong to an earlier steeply pitched roof.

 A punning shield of Sir Thomas Molyneux can be seen in the west doorway – a cross Moline (ends of arms divided and splayed outwards) and the original door has carvings which may be signs of the zodiac and remains of an inscription, believed to read: ‘Jesu Mercy Lady Helpe’ across the middle.
 The arms of the Markhams of Cotham may also be seen.
 On either side of the door are heads and coats of arms.
 It’s not easy to identify the details of the coats of arms apart from the Molyneux cross, but one appears to depict a horse and another has a dog’s head.